ellisaissa/ben-jindra/README.md

 # ben-jindra
-Basic Html and CSS website made for a friend who is a musician.
+Basic Html and CSS website made for a musician that I know.

 https://ellisaissa.github.io/ben-jindra/